RelatioNet DO PE 27 OS PO

 Oshimiana is a capital town in Belarus (previously in Vilna Governorate, Imperial Russia), lying near the mountainous Osmianka river basin, 49 miles from Wilno, on the highway to Minsk.
 Its name is taken from the Lithuanian word "ašmenys", that means "the cutting edge".
 It contains the wooden Orthodox Church called "Bogojawlenska" recognized in 1840, the brick Holy Archangel Michael Catholic Church, 4 Jewish prayer-houses, a hospital, 4 tanneries, 3 breweries, and 33 shops.
 Public revenues in 1859 totaled 1,214 rubles.
 Educationally in Oshimiana, there was a second-class provincial school, a Catholic parish school and a Jewish school.

-.
+An old settlement in what is now Oshimiana was first mentioned in chroniclers in 1040, during one of the raids by the forces of Prince Yaroslav I the Wise.
 At first a part of the state of Polotsk, by the end of 13th century the town became part of the Grand Duchy of Lithuania, as mentioned by the Lithuanian and Samogitian Chronicle of 1341.
 In 1384, the Teutonic Knights tried to attack Oshimiana as a trial to try and destroy the hereditary state of Jogaila.
 The Teutons managed to destroy the town, but it quickly recovered.
 In 1402 another Teutonic attack on the city happened, but was bloodily repelled and the Teutons were forced to return to Medininkai .In 1413 the town became one of the most notable centers of trade and commerce within the Vilnius Voivodship.
 That’s why it became a battlefield for important battle between the royal forces of Jogaila under Žygimantas Kęstutaitis and the forces of Švitrigaila allied with the Teutonic Order.
 After the royalists took the town, it became the private property of the Grand Dukes of Lithuania and started to develop fast.
 However, less than a century later the town was yet again destroyed and burnt to the ground, this time by the forces of Muscovy in 1519.
 The recovery did not as quickly as before and in 1537 the town was granted with several royal privileges to help the reconstruction.
 In 1566 the town finally received a city charter based on the Magdeburg Law, which was later confirmed by King Jan III Sobieski in 1683.
 In the 16th century the town also became one of the most notable centers of Calvinism in the Polish-Lithuanian Commonwealth, after Mikołaj "the Red" Radziwiłł founded a collegiate and a church there.In 1792 king Stanisław August Poniatowski reestablished all the previous privileges and the fact that the town of Oszmiany, as it was called back then, was a free city, subordinate only to the king and the local city council.
 It was also then that the town received the first Coat of Arms in its history.
 Composed of three fields parted, it featured a shield, a hand holding a weight and the Ciołek Coat of Arms, a personal coat of arms of the monarch.As an effect of the Partitions of Poland of 1795, the town was annexed by Imperial Russia.
 During the November Uprising it was liberated by its inhabitants led by a local priest Jasiński and Colonel Count Karol Przeździecki.
 However, in April of 1831 the freedom fighters were forced to withdraw to the Naliboki forest.
 After a minor skirmish, a Russian expeditionary force of some 1500 men at arms arrived to the town, burnt it and killed its inhabitants.
 After that the town received a new coat of arms in 1845.
 Gradually rebuilt, it never recovered from the losses and by the end of 19th century it was rather a provincial town, inhabitanted primarily by Jewish immigrants from other parts of Russia.
 In 1912 the local Jewish community was allowed to build a large synagogue.
 After the World War I and the Polish-Bolshevik War, the town returned to Poland.
 Between the Polish Defensive War of 1939 and 1941 the town was occupied by the USSR and then until 1944 by Nazi Germany.
 During the Nazi occupation the Jews of Oshimiana were restricted to a ghetto; their spiritual leader was Rabbi Zew Wawa Morejno.
 In 1945 it was by the USSR to the Byelorussian SSR, and since 1991 it is a part of Belarus.